kufii/Audioshield-PlayMusic/README.md

 Your google account is under the restrictions of the [Node.js unofficial Play Music API](https://github.com/jamon/playmusic) I used.

->The library requires Google credentials, but does not require an All Access subscription on that account.
+>The library requires Google credentials.
 It also requires a mobile device registered against that account.
 Ensure you have signed into the app on a phone and that you have played any amount of music.
 This will authorise the device that the library will masquerade as.

 >The Google account also needs to have the "Allow less secure apps" setting set to "ON".
 You can change it [here](https://myaccount.google.com/security#connectedapps).